 Home to political embezzlers, war criminals and even an escapee (who famously used a spoon to tunnel out of the facility) from 1853 to 2006, Horsens prison in Denmark has recently re- opened its gates to reveal what life was like for some of its most notorious prisoners using more than 100 projectors and screens.

 The Horsens Prison Museum (Fængselsmuseet) picked up ‘Most InAVative Visitor Attraction’ at the 2016 InAVation Awards after re-opening on the eve of its 162nd anniversary in May 2015.
 Previously famed as the first prison in the country to work under modern criminal law principles, the 4,000 square metre facility continues to serve the community as a leading visitor attraction, and welcomed more than 30,000 people through its doors in its first six months after re-opening.
-Local integrator AV-Huset collaborated with design studio Kvorning Design & Communication on the five-year redesign and refurbishment project (to be completed in May 2017) after successfully collaborating on museum projects in Norway and Denmark.
-Whilst Kvorning Design managed design and content during the four-phased installation, AV-Huset handled the deployment and programming of all AV systems and providing training to prison staff.
+Local integrator AV-Huset acted a sub-contractor for design studio Kvorning Design & Communication on the five-year redesign and refurbishment project (to be completed in May 2017) after successfully collaborating on museum projects in Norway and Denmark.
+Whilst Kvorning Design & Communication managed design and content during the four-phased installation, AV-Huset handled the deployment and programming of all AV systems and providing training to prison staff.
+Sub-contractor Alien Workshop, in close collaboration with Kvorning, handled filming and editing, programming and software installation of more than 30 screen interactives and camera tracking games.
 The renovation was funded in part by the Nordea-foundation (a commercial foundation that supports cultural projects in Denmark) who donated Dkr 21.8m (€2.9m).
-AV-Huset and Kvorning were instructed to deploy interactive technology in a way that would capture the mood of the prison yet also make the facility’s story accessible to a digitally engaged, 21st century audience.
+Kvorning Design & Communication aimed to deploy interactive technology in a way that would capture the mood of the prison yet also make the facility’s story accessible to a digitally engaged, 21st century audience.

 Inside guests can curate their own AV experience by choosing from one of ten prison personalities as their tour guide on arrival.
 Guests may meet former prisoner Sonny Rasmussen, who tells them about smuggling in contraband and life in solitary confinement, or famous escapee Carl August Lorentzen, and follow a trail around the prison’s four floors featuring projections (using digital mapping) and soundscapes exclusive to that prisoner or member of staff.
 Stories range from complaints about ‘fish-day’ to drug problems in the prison, and were filmed using former inmates and guards rather than actors.
 This allows repeat visitors to potentially have a completely different experience on their next visit.
 The prison houses 20,000 exhibits in total, including cells, medical wards, kitchens, bathrooms and the church, all featuring authentic graffiti scribbles and distinct aromas recreating prison life.
 Specific experiences are activated via identity cards incorporating built-in RFID transmitters when visitors pass scanners in the prison.